Jingo88/Just_Another_React_Tutorial/README.md

 ## 01 The Set Up

-* Lets run through our files and folders
+* Now we're going to start from scratch.
+* Go ahead and delete the `containers` `components` and `helpers` directories and the `index.js` file in the `app` directory.
+	* You can always refer back to the Github tutorial.
+	* If you don't feel comfortable with deleting it then you can copy the whole project into another directory, or just create a new branch for yourself to practice.

+##### The rest of our files

-* `package.json` - again this is used to tell people your dependencies for this app.
+* `package.json` - This file is used to list the dependencies of the application.
 We used it to install the correct node modules
 * `app/.babelrc` - To use babel to transform our items we have to pass in "react" and "es2015"
-* `index.html` - has some cdns for jquery, materialize.
+* `index.html` - has some cdns for jQuery, Materialize CSS.
 Also has only a single element with an id of `app`.
 We're going to target this in our JS file

 ##### `index.js` - The Important Stuff!